VPAC/superlinux/supercomputingwithlinux.md

 [ expr1 -o expr2 ]
 Returns true if either of the expression1 or 2 is true.

 There are also a number of special characters in bash scripting.
 Quoting disables these characters for the content within the quotes.
 Both single and double quotes can be used, and single quotes can be used to incorporate double quotes.
-"Backtick" quotation marks can be used for command substitution within the script.
+"Backtick" quotation marks can be used for command substitution within the script for historical reasons but should be avoided.
 Special characters include ';' for command separators, '{}' for command blocks, '|' for a pipe, '< > &' as redirection symbols, '$' for variables, and '#' for comments.

 echo 'The "Sedimentary" and the "Igenuous" argue about metamorphism' echo "There are $(ls | wc -l) files in $(pwd)"